 ILINet providers report the number of patient visits each week and number of patient visits for ILI by age group (0-4 years, 5-24 years, 25-49 years, 50-64 years, and 65+ years) year round.
-These data are transmitted once a week via the internet or via fax to a central database to CDC.
+These data are reported once a week to a central CDC database via an online platform.
 Most providers report that it takes less than 30 minutes a week to compile and report their data.
 In addition, sentinel providers can submit specimens from a subset of patients to the state laboratory for virus isolation free of charge.

 Who can be an ILINet Provider?

 Providers of any specialty (e.g., family practice, internal medicine, pediatrics, infectious diseases) in any type of practice (e.g., private practice, public health, clinic, urgent care center, emergency room, university student health center) are eligible to be sentinel providers.